Please have as much of the following information available when submitting your complaint:

 - Net weight

-- Results of laboratory tests performed on the product or on the animals, if any
+- Results of any laboratory testing performed on the pet food product

 - How the food was stored, prepared, and handled